 Through said app, you can also, for an additional $4.99, access additional sound enhancement functionality like reverb and delay and gain control.
 A no-brainer.

-Whilst the Hooke Verse won’t win any awards for aesthetics – the ear mounts look a bit like your Nan’s hearing aids if we’re honest – the recorded sound quality is excellent with very good spatial quality.
+While the Hooke Verse won’t win any awards for aesthetics – the left and right ear mounts – which house the microphone capsules – look a bit like your Nan’s hearing aids if we’re honest – the recorded binaural audio quality is excellent with very good spatial characteristics.
 Unfortunately, the bane of most all-in-one devices such as this is the playback quality which in the Hooke Verse’s case is only average.

 The over ear design won’t suit everyone but six different ear tip options certainly help the cause in this department.